bmwcarit/ramses-composer-docs/offscreen/manual.md

 After opening the project, we notice a few more things compared to the [monkey example](../monkey/manual.md).

 To keep this example simple, we render a single monkey head without a script.
-In the Scene View, there are two cameras - one for rendering the monkey, one for rendering the quad:
+In the Scene View, there are two cameras - one for rendering the monkey and one for rendering the quad:

 ![](./docs/cameras.png)